Bengal Chemical metro station

-Bengal Chemical (or Wow Momo Bengal Chemical for sponsorship reason) is a station of Kolkata Metro.
-It is on Line 2 or the East-West Metro.
+Bengal Chemical (also known as Wow Momo Bengal Chemical for sponsorship reason) is an elevated metro station on the East-West corridor of the Green Line of Kolkata Metro in Kolkata, West Bengal, India.
 It serves the Duttabad, Kankurgachi and Kadapara area.
-The structure is situated over EM Bypass, in front of Mani Square.
+The structure is situated over EM Bypass, in front of Mani Square, whose linking footover bridge was left incomplete.